COVID-19: African variant reveals sequencing lag | DW | 19.05.2021

 Getting sequencing data for B.1.620 out of Central Africa, on the other hand, has been difficult.

-Scientists tend to say we should be sequencing between 5-10% of all SARS-CoV-2 infections.
+Scientists tend to say we should be sequencing between 5% and 10% of all SARS-CoV-2 infections.

 That may not seem like a lot, but the scientists in this study say it's a manageable amount and significant enough to track how a variant is progressing.